 - If you have ever had an allergic reaction to a medicine.

-- If you are taking any other medicines, including any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.
-Aprepitant interferes with a number of other medicines, including the 'pill' and 'mini pill'.
+- If you are taking any other medicines, including any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.
+Aprepitant interferes with a number of other medicines, including the 'pill' and the 'mini pill'.

 How to take aprepitant capsules